Sean090900/sean_portfolio_public/README.md

 **What is Involved?**

 >This program utilizes Python packages, Pandas and PyWebIO, to create a basic web-app capable of identifying potential rental property investments.
 After inputing some basic personal financial information, this notebook will launch a simple web-app for entering information for a prospective rental property investment.
-The program will use this information to calculate expected down payment information, monthly cash flow, recomended monthly reserves based on nieghborhood and house price, net worth return on investment after 1 year, along with other useful information -- all for various different financing options.
+The program will use this information to calculate expected down payment information, monthly cash flow, recomended monthly reserves based on neighborhood and house price, net worth return on investment after 1 year, along with other useful information -- all for various different financing options.
 The result of the program is a Pandas DataFrame with all the necessary information needed for assessing the investment's profitability.

 **Programming Skills/Tools/Concpets Used:**